Alcohol – safe guidelines and alternatives

 Stopping drinking can often reverse the liver damage.
 If the damage is severe, stopping drinking will prevent it from getting even worse.

 If you have fatty liver disease, you may be able to drink a little alcohol once your liver recovers.
-But you will need to stop drinking for several months while your liver repairs itself.
+But you will need to stop drinking for several months while your liver repairs itself and you should always discuss this with your doctor.

 People with alcoholic hepatitis or alcoholic cirrhosis should stop drinking completely.
 If they don’t, they are likely to develop life-threatening health problems.